PrivoraCore/Privora/doc/build-unix.md

 Quick Install
 ---------------------

-The instructions below describe how to manually build Firo with system level or manually compiled dependencies.
+The instructions below describe how to manually build Privora with system level or manually compiled dependencies.
 It is only recommended for experienced users.

 For most users it is easier to use the simple install instructions in the